TheShermanTanker/pypy/pypy/doc/stm.rst

 the performance does not increase.
 In fact, it is likely to be worse.
 Typically, this is indicated by the total CPU usage, which remains low (closer to 1 than N cores).
-First note that it is expected that the CPU usage should not go much higher than 1 in the JIT warm-up phase: you must run a program for several seconds, or for larger programs at least one minute, to give the JIT a chance to warm up enough.
 But if CPU usage remains low even afterwards, then the ``PYPYSTM`` environment variable can be used to track what is going on.

 Run your program with ``PYPYSTM=logfile`` to produce a log file called ``logfile``.
 Afterwards, use the ``pypy/stm/print_stm_log.py``